marinalboni/marinalboni/README.md

 * In 2022 I finally decided I would follow my heart and started a Web Development bootcamp.
 Programming is what I reeeeally like to do.

-* Now I'm looking for a Web Developer job!
+* Now I just want to keep learning and improving my skills!

 ### MY TECH STACK